 Step 7: Add Your Maintenance Request Form to Your Website

 After you’ve created your maintenance request form, you need to add it to your WordPress website.
 WPForms allows you to add your forms to many locations on your website, including your blog posts, pages, and even sidebar widgets.

-To begin, create a new page or post in WordPress, or go to the update settings on an existing one.
+To begin, create a new page or post in WordPress, or open an existing one in the editor.